Animal Research

 NMS Transparency

-SECOND REPORT ON THE TRANSPARENCY AGREEMENT (2022)
+FOURTH EVALUATION REPORT ON THE TRANSPARENCY AGREEMENT (2023)

 Respecting the Transparency Agreement, we promote the communication of the use and good practices in the use of animal models in NMS Research through various public awareness actions, including our institution's Open Day stands: